tasal9/ZamAI/Google-Summer-of-Code.md

 ## Proposals are [tracked as issues](https://github.com/neovim/neovim/labels/gsoc)

-Choose an [existing issue](https://github.com/neovim/neovim/labels/gsoc), or propose an idea by [creating a new issue](https://github.com/neovim/neovim/issues/new?template=feature_request.yml).
+Choose an [existing issue](https://github.com/neovim/neovim/labels/gsoc), or [create a new issue](https://github.com/neovim/neovim/issues/new?template=feature_request.yml).
+In both cases, to propose your solution/design, create a new issue (and link to the existing tracking issue, if any) which outlines your proposal.

 ## AI primitives